Wiki Edit A Thons - Adas Army at Pankhurst Centre

 She tries to write one new biography per day and is an inspiration.

-Ada's Army Wiki Edit A Thons launched at the Pankhurst Centre
+Ada's Army at the Pankhurst Centre

 Back in 2018, The Peoples Hub and Zebra Partnership joined forces with Digital Science and a handful of organisations to host a communal wiki update on 8-9 October 2018 for Ada Lovelace Day.
 To improve the coverage of women and diversity on Wikipedia.